-There’s 1 ½ cups of flour in this whole batch of cookies so each cookie is low carb.
+There are 1 ½ cups of flour in this whole batch of cookies so each cookie is low carb.
 And the monk fruit replaces sugar and is zero carbs.
 What a treat!
-I added up all the carbs in a batch of cookies from the flour, sugar, jam and nuts.
+I added up all the carbs in a batch of cookies from the flour, sugar, jam, and nuts.

 Each thumbprint cookie has 7.5 total carbs but when you subtract the fiber and sugar alcohol each delicious cookie has only 3 net carbs per cookie.
 So it’s ok, have a couple and enjoy!